 The heat pales a blue sky.
 The drought saps

-all that is green.
+all that was green.

 Birds flock to the feeders and bathe in their bath.

-A dozen varieties at various times fly in and fly out
+at various times fly in and

-as we lazily count.
+fly out as we lazily count.

-the porch swing squeaks coming forth and going back—
+porch swing squeaks coming forth and going back—

-my head on a pillow, my legs on his lap.
+my head on a pillow, my legs on his lap,

-We read poetry for we have nothing to do.
+we read poetry for we have nothing to do.

 I read Collins' Shoveling Snow with Buddha and we smile and sip